LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 ## RL Fine-Tuning

 Recently, RL is one of  an important tool to fine tuning pretrained models to make them practical.
 As transformers scale to LMs, their raw outputs (optimized primarily for next-token prediction) often diverge from expected traits, so they need a secondary training phase to be specialized to certain domains.
-Normally, this phase involves supervised fine-tuning (SFT), reward modeling, and RL.
+Normally, this phase involves supervised fine-tuning (SFT), reward modeling (RM), and RL.
 After initial SFT injects curated human-labeled data to the base transformers, a reward model is built, either based on external rules or human preference.
 While it only serves as a partial approximation of the ultimate evaluation, the reward model plays a crucial role in guiding optimization and is thus crucial for the training.

 So, <span class="text-danger"><strong>how do we reward the task completion in human languages?</strong></span>